kilax9276/tg-reaction-orchestrator/README.md

 - If private channels cannot be resolved, add `channel_invite_links` for those chat IDs.
 - If sessions get marked `revoked` or `frozen`, they will be removed from the IPC queue and excluded from planning/execution.

+License
+This project is licensed under the Apache License, Version 2.0.
+You may use, modify, and distribute this software in compliance with the License.

+See the LICENSE file for full license text.

+Copyright (c) 2026 Kolobov Aleksei Telegram: @kilax9276